-The museum has been around in some form since 1877 and stands out for its art by noted Connecticut-born or based artists like Alexander Calder, Anni Albers, Arhsil Gorky, John Trumbull, John Frederick Kensett and Erastus Salisbury Field.
+The museum has been around in some form since 1877 and stands out for its art by noted Connecticut-born or based artists.
+You’ll encounter the likes of Alexander Calder, Anni Albers, Arhsil Gorky, John Trumbull, John Frederick Kensett and Erastus Salisbury Field.

-Something we haven’t mentioned is the museum’s vast button collection, comprising 20,000 examples from all eras and parts of the world.
+Something I haven’t even mentioned is the museum’s vast button collection, comprising 20,000 examples from all eras and parts of the world.

-Button manufacturing was a mainstay of Waterbury’s economy from the end of the 18th century, and the collection features buttons exhibited at the 1878 Paris Exposition and four engraved buttons from General George Washington’s coat.
+Button manufacturing was a mainstay of Waterbury’s economy from the end of the 18th century.
+The collection features buttons exhibited at the 1878 Paris Exposition, and four engraved buttons from General George Washington’s coat.

 3. Naugatuck State Forest